developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

         * Web Portal: UI Port 8443 for accessing Device Tracker web portal
    * If required, perform **DNS setup** to add server IP address to the DNS server.

+5. Certificate requirement:
+For product demos and trials, a Self-Signed Certficate is acceptable.
+Otherwise, <font color="red">an SSL Certificate is required from a third-party certificate authority (CA), such as Verisign or Thawte.
+Any self-signed certificate or one issued by a non third-party CA will not work.
+The .pfx certificate must contain the complete certificate chain, including intermediate certificates.</font>

-5. Internet Access Required: Internet access is needed during initial setup to download npm package dependencies.
+6. Internet Access Required: Internet access is needed during initial setup to download npm package dependencies.

-6. Hardware Requirements:
+7. Hardware Requirements:
    * Minimum CPU cores: 16
      * Minimum memory (RAM): 64 GB
          * Minimum available hard drive space: 500 GB